timtroendle/peoples-preferences/README.md

 ## Run on a cluster

 You may want to run the workflow on a cluster.
-While you can run on [any cluster that is supported by Snakemake](https://snakemake.readthedocs.io/en/stable/executing/cluster.html), the workflow currently supports [LSF](https://en.wikipedia.org/wiki/Platform_LSF) clusters only.
-To run the workflow on a LSF cluster, use the following command:
+While you can run on [any cluster that is supported by Snakemake](https://snakemake.readthedocs.io/en/stable/executing/cluster.html), the workflow currently supports [Slurm](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) clusters only.
+To run the workflow on a Slurm cluster, use the following command:

     snakemake --profile profiles/euler